gsudre/lab_notes/047-back_to_baseline_prediction.md

 * try the classification with and without adding age and sex to the features, and then just checking how good our age and sex predictions can get by themselves.
 Same thing by adding QC_variables.
+* try a pseudo-neuroscience analysis method inside a cross validation framework.
+  How about separate train and test.
+Then, within train, do a 5-fold CV.
+With 4 folds, do bootstraps to rank the features that do best univariately.
+Get a score for each feature.
+Train LinearSVM with a combination of paramters and features.
+Do this to select the model, then finally test it in testing set.
+Do multiple seeds to evaluate variablity of test set.
+We could try KNN, SVC, or Ensembles as well, instead of LinearSVM.
+We will see.